-This policy will be reviewed by March 2023 by Mrs Gaskell and the Governing Board.
+This policy will be reviewed by the Summer of 2025 by the Leadership Team and the Governing Board.
 This will ensure that it continues to meet the needs of pupils, staff and parents and that it is in line with current DfE advice and guidance.